You can't do this with any other 'bored game' -- get creative and make your own original game!

 In games where you don't capture anyone, you might have a race to the finish line.
 Decide if its one marker, some markers, or all of the markers.

 Game designs can be hard to comunicate, so make sure you can fully describe how your game works.

 First, follow the Cookbook steps listed above and document the basics.
 Then, take photos of the starting state, mid-way through a game, and the end when someone has won.
 Finally, test out your instructions with someone new.
 If they get stuck on a rule, fix that part and test again.

-Send us the text and photo in one email message.
+To submit, send us the text and photos in one email message.
+Join the Grid!